VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Alfa Romeo Tonale offers somewhat more room – 500 L compared to 430 L. That’s a difference of about 70 L.
+Looking at boot space, the Alfa Romeo Tonale offers a bit more boot space – 500 L compared to 430 L. That’s a difference of about 70 L.

-When it comes to payload, Alfa Romeo Tonale barely noticeable takes the win – 535 kg compared to 496 kg.
+When it comes to payload, the Alfa Romeo Tonale carries only slightly more – 535 kg compared to 496 kg.
 That’s a difference of about 39 kg.

 Alfa Romeo Tonale